xing/beetle/README.md

 High Availability AMQP Messaging with Redundant Queues

+## [!Important] Project Status

+Beetle has been developed inside Xing for a long time and made available to the outside for interested people.
+Due to organizational changes, we are forced to make rapid changes to the project, to address requirements we face on our internal platform.

+All of the development will happen on the master branch, and we do indicate the quality of changes using semantic versioning.
+We can't however invest any time making sure, that the changes we bring in are useful and or applicable to the broader audience.

+However we created a v3.x branch which has been created before the latest changes starting with version 4.0.0 have been broad in.
+We don't maintain the this branch long term but leave it here for you to reference in a stable manner.

+To summarize:

+* Project master branch will change more frequently
+* New releases will NOT be published on public rubygems.org
+* v3.x branch is available, and remains available for the time being, but we don't maintain it

 ## About

 Beetle grew out of a project to improve an existing ActiveMQ based messaging